 - Fear of water.
-After a certain stage, the disease makes it impossible for the infected animal to drink water.
-This is the cause of the disease's original moniker of hydrophobia.
+After a particular stage, the disease makes it impossible for the infected animal to drink water.
+This is the cause of the disease’s original moniker of hydrophobia.

 What to Do if You Suspect Rabies?

 Remember that rabies can only spread due to contact with the infected saliva of a rabid animal.
 This is most commonly the case after a bite.
-The deeper the bite, the higher chance that the infection spreads.
+The deeper the edge, the higher chance that the infection spreads.
 If the wound exhibits severe swelling or redness, there is an increased chance of infection.
-Furthermore, if you are not sure-- seek a doctor's assistance immediately.
-If the dog does not have its shots, you should assume that it could carry the disease.
+Furthermore, if you are unsure, seek a doctor’s assistance immediately.
+If the dog does not have its shots, you should assume it could carry the disease.

-Once the symptoms of rabies, including severe fever, fear of water, or irrational behavior show, it is already too late.
-Symptoms could exhibit themselves after the incubation period, which could last between weeks and months.
+Once the symptoms of rabies, including severe fever, fear of water, or irrational behavior, show, it is already too late.
+Symptoms could exhibit themselves after incubation, lasting between weeks and months.
 These are often similar to flu symptoms.
 When in doubt, seek out immediate vaccination for the disease.

 As long as the disease is caught before symptoms are shown, it can be treated.
-Once the disease reaches the clinical phase, there is a near 100% death rate.
+Once the infection reaches the clinical phase, there is a near 100% death rate.